We’ve been setting appointments for insurance agents since 2006.

 Lesson #2: Part-time appointment schedulers perform much better than full-time.

-I started at Engagex about back in 2017 as a full-time appointment scheduler.
+I started at Engagex back in 2017 as a full-time appointment scheduler.

-Since then, we’ve stopped hiring full-time callers for a lot of reasons.
+Since then, we’ve stopped hiring full-time callers for many reasons.

 These types of phone calls are very simple.